-America’s Red Rock Wilderness ActAmerica’s Red Rock Wilderness Act would protect iconic western landscapes with evocative names like Desolation Canyon, Cedar Mesa, and Labyrinth Canyon, as well as lands within the Grand Staircase-Escalante National Monument.
-This visionary legislation has been introduced in the House of Representatives since 1989, first by then-Utah Rep. Wayne Owens, and subsequently by Rep. Maurice Hinchey of New York and Rep. Rush Holt of New Jersey.
-In 1996, Senator Dick Durbin of Illinois agreed to introduce a Senate version of the bill and has done so every Congress since.
-In the 113th Congress, the bill (H.R.
-1630/S. 769) was reintroduced in April 2013 with 60 House and 11 Senate original cosponsors.
+America’s Red Rock Wilderness Act has been introduced in the House of Representatives since 1989, first by Utah Rep. Wayne Owens, and subsequently by Rep. Maurice Hinchey of New York, Rep. Rush Holt of New Jersey, and Rep. Alan Lowenthal of California.
+In 1997, Senator Dick Durbin of Illinois agreed to introduce a Senate version of the bill and has done so every Congress since.
+Rep. Melanie Stansbury of New Mexico is the current House sponsor.

 All lands proposed for wilderness designation in America’s Red Rock Wilderness Act are owned by the American public and administered by the Bureau of Land Management (BLM).
 The bill is supported by SUWA, Sierra Club, the Natural Resources Defense Council, the Wasatch Mountain Club, and more than 200 other national and regional conservation organizations belonging to the Utah Wilderness Coalition.